If you’re like me, you spent six

 Before that, they first used steam and then, in the 1930s, hot water to warm individual rooms through radiators.

 And, of course, there were fireplaces which were all about making heat.
-It wasn’t till the 40s (after the hot water radiators became more popular) that anyone thought of building a fireplace for ambience.
+It wasn’t till the 40s (after the hot-water radiators became more popular) that anyone thought of building a fireplace for ambiance.